MicrosoftDocs/edge-developer/microsoft-edge/develop-for-microsoft-edge.md

 You can create a Microsoft Edge extension if you have an idea or product that is based upon either a specific web browser, or improvements to features of specific webpages.
 Examples of companion experiences include ad blockers and password managers.

-An extension is structured similar to a regular web app, and usually includes:
+A Microsoft Edge extension is structured similarly to a regular web app, and usually includes:

 *  An app manifest JSON file that contains basic platform information.
-*  A JavaScript file that defines the function.
+*  A JavaScript file that defines the behavior of the browser extension.
 *  HTML and CSS files that define the user interface.

 See [Overview of Microsoft Edge extensions](extensions-chromium/index.md).